-Growing your own also lets you choose exactly which varieties of fruits and veggies you want to eat, so you’re not limited to what the supermarkets choose to provide.
+Growing your own also lets you choose exactly which varieties of fruits and veggies you want to eat.
+So you’re not limited to what the supermarkets choose to provide.

 - Getting started

-- Plants to grow in your kitchen
+- Things to grow in your kitchen

 - Plants to grow on a patio or small balcony